 If you ask the question to a consulting firm partner, the answer is never!
 (You just go from one engagement to the next on deeper or related issues.)
 All joking aside, you close the case under either of the following two conditions:

 2) The other situation is when you have enough information to answer the client's original question.
-The goal is to do the minimum level of analysis to have a 80%+ degree of confidence.
+The goal is to do the minimum level of analysis to have an 80%+ degree of confidence.

 So "X is my hypothesis.
 And X is true if the following three assertions are true: 1, 2, 3."

-So "YES, the client should acquire the target company for X, Y, and Z reasons."
-Once you've proven x, y, or z (or have revised your hypothesis such that x, y and z do support your final hypothesis) then you conclude.
-So maybe x, y and z is "1) client can't afford to not play in the fastest growing market segment, 2) it's cheaper to buy than to build, 3) if we don't buy, a competitor will and then we're really in trouble...."
-I'm making this up of course, and it's not very MECE, but hopefully you get the overall idea.
+So maybe x, y, and z are "1) client can't afford to not play in the fastest-growing market segment, 2) it's cheaper to buy than to build, 3) if we don't buy, a competitor will, and then we're really in trouble...."
+I'm making this up, of course, and it's not very MECE, but hopefully, you get the overall idea.